 A Hutsul of 19 cent. and a modern-day Chuvash in similar hoods

 It is noteworthy that the Chuvash folk costume is different from the Ukrainian one not more than costumes of ethnic groups of Ukrainians are different.
 Having a certain similarity with the Ukrainian, it differs greatly from the samples of their clothes close neighbors – Tatar, Mari, Mordovians-Erzya.
-Women's clothing of southern neighbors of Chuvash Mordovians Erzya and Moksha has a more modest embroidery, but a lot of jewelry and using for decoration colored ribbons, what is absent in the Chuvash costume.
+Women's clothing of southern neighbors of Chuvash Mordovians Erzya and Moksha has a more modest embroidery, but a lot of jewelry and using for decoration colored ribbons, which is absent in the Chuvash costume.
 Chuvash national costume is totally different also of Russian and Tatar ones but has a vague resemblance to Mari, which may be explained by mutual cultural influences of neighboring nations, which can be traced also in music.

 If we compare the Ukrainian national costume, it has, of course, similarity to the costumes of other Slavic peoples, but has nothing to do with non-Slavic peoples costumes except Chuvash.
 The last is important for us, among other things, for solving the ethnicity of Scythians.
-The widespread opinion that the Ossetians as their descendants finds no confirmation when comparing Ossetian national costume with the Chuvash and Ukrainian ones.
+The widespread opinion that the Ossetians as their descendants finds no confirmation when comparing Ossetian national costumes with the Chuvash and Ukrainian ones.
 This is a completely different style and different technique, not having anything to do with the Chuvash nor Ukrainian samples.
 If Ossetians were descendants of the Scythians, then some similarity Ukrainian embroidery and Ossetian would have to take place.